 30 minutes is all it takes to get this healthy, satisfying dinner on the table!
 A simple Korean inspired sauce coats florets of tender cauliflower, wrapped in butter lettuce and garnished with fresh herbs and sesame seeds!

-How do I make Korean Cauliflower Lettuce Wraps?
+How to make Korean Cauliflower Lettuce Wraps:

 You’ll start by spreading bite sized pieces of cauliflower in a single layer on a baking sheet.
 Drizzle with oil, season with salt and pepper and toss to coat.
 Then roast for 10 minutes.